 - calendar events (Valentine's Day, school vacations, religious celebrations, etc.),

-- sporting events (Rugby World Cup, Champions League, 6 Nations Tournament, etc.),
+- sporting events (Olympic Games, Rugby World Cup, Champions League, 6 Nations Tournament, etc.),

 - and local promotions in your restaurant.

 Inpulse is used by many players whose delivery business accounts for over 30% of their sales.
-Peaks in activity during sports matches, such as the Rugby World Cup due to kick off in September, are particularly noticeable in terms of delivery sales, with 60% of restaurateurs noting an increase in online orders during major sporting events*.
+Peaks in activity during sporting events, such as the Paris Olympics starting this summer, are particularly noticeable in terms of delivery sales, with 60% of restaurateurs reporting an increase in online orders during major sporting events*.

 "If there's a match, we know exactly which supplier orders to place, so we can forecast sales".
 Guilhem Gilabert, manager of Côté Sushi in La Boetie.

 Use artificial intelligence to optimize inventories and supplier orders

 Inventory management is becoming increasingly complex, not only because of more frequent price changes, but also because of recipe changes in response to raw material inflation.
 To order the right quantity, many parameters need to be taken into account: sales forecasts, revenues, stock levels, shelf life and the conditions of each supplier.